rafael-gsr/FrontEndMentor_rafael-gsr/README.md

 # FRONTENDMENTOR

-This repository have the exercises that i've made by FrontEndMentor
+This repository have the exercises that i've made with FrontEndMentor challenges as reference